Good practice code

 - The publishing team will value and appreciate the contribution of those who have collaborated in the evaluation of the papers submitted to the journal.
 Likewise, it will agitate for academic authorities to acknowledge peer review activities as part of the scientific process and will dispense with those who conduct low quality, incorrect and disrespectful evaluations, or those that have been submitted after the established deadlines.

-- The publishing team reserves the right to disavow published articles whose unreliability is the result of both unintentional errors and scientific malpractice (manipulation of data, plagiarism, self-plagiarism, omission of sources consulted, etc.).
-In case of conflict, the journal will ask the author(s) for explanations and evidence to clarify the problem and will make a final decision based on these.
-In such cases, the journal will mandatorily publish, in its printed and electronic versions, the report on the disavowal of a given text, stating the reasons for such measures in order to distinguish between malpractice and unintentional error.
-Likewise, the journal will notify those responsible for the institution to which the author(s) of the article belong(s) of said disavowal.
+- The editorial team will reserve the right to retract articles already published whose lack of reliability is the result of both inadvertent errors and poor scientific practices (data manipulation, plagiarism, self-plagiarism, omission of consulted sources, fraudulent use of AI, etc.).
+In case of conflict, the journal will ask the author or authors relevant explanations and evidence to clarify the problem and will make a final decision based on these.
+In this case, the retraction of the article will be published in the «Notices» section of the journal's online platform.
+In addition, a retraction statement signed by the editors of the publication will be included, which will be added ahead of the published version of the article.
+In said published version a watermark will be included indicating «Article retracted».
+Likewise, the journal will notify the retraction to those responsible for the institution to which it belongs to the author or authors of the article.

 - The journal's publication rules for originals (regarding the characteristics of the work, format, image resolution, bibliographic reference system, etc.) will be made public.